mjansen4857/pathplanner/Writerside/topics/pplib-Path-Groups.md

 available in previous PathPlanner versions.

-Furthermore, the starting pose can be retrieved from auto files to reset the robot's odometry manually.

 > **Note**
 >
 > Getting a path group will only retrieve the paths added to that auto.
 Any other commands added to the auto will not be